 If applicants fail to respond, their applications will be removed from the housing list.
 Consent to do this is contained in the application form signed by applicants.

-Applicants suspended as a result of a review may register again on the housing list at any time.
+Applicants suspended because of a review may register again on the housing list at any time.

 Section 6 - Other Allocations

 Mutual Exchanges